vieiro/xmark/test.markdown

 ### Margin note convention

 Margin notes are just like sidenotes, but do not have footnote-style numbers.
-The xmark convention for margin notes is as follows:
+The xmark convention for margin notes is similar to the previous convention:

-> To create a margin note write a normal markdown link, and write the text ```margin``` as the url.
+> To create a margin note write a normal markdown link, but use the word ```margin``` as the url.

 So, for instance, the markdown text: